Should isolation time for asymptomatic COVID cases be cut? | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As the United States cuts isolation time for asymptomatic COVID cases in half, scientists are worried that economies are being put above health.
+As the United States cuts isolation time for asymptomatic COVID cases in half, scientists are worried that business is being put above health.

 On Monday, the Centers for Disease Control and Prevention said people with asymptomatic COVID-19 only need to be in isolation for five days and don't need a negative PCR or rapid antigen test.
 The five days of isolation must be followed by five days of wearing a mask around others.